Psychologist, Consultant and Clinical Psychoanalyst Melbourne

 - The Victorian Statewide Service description of a psychoanalytic treatment

-Learning and personal development is a process, and I continue mine by attending clinical seminars, conferences and symposiums.
-I also present at some of the conferences.
-I receive ongoing clinical peer supervision for my practice, so you can be certain that the highest level of care, quality and ethics has been applied to your treatment.
-I have also undergone and completed my own training psychoanalysis (+7 years), a condition for the practice of clinical psychoanalysis which has been in addition to my clinical training in psychology (6 years).
-These efforts help me create a space where the focus is on your speech and on your progress in the sessions.
+Learning and personal development is an ongoing process, and I continue mine in a number of ways.
+Such as by engaging in seminars and symposiums and presenting at some of the events.
+As a psychoanalyst and psychologist I receive clinical supervision to further reflect on my clinical practice, and so you can be certain that the highest level of care, quality and ethics has been applied to your treatment.
+I have also undergone and completed my own psychoanalysis (+8 years) and return to explore new questions arising in my work; this commitment is a condition for the practice of clinical psychoanalysis which has been in addition to my clinical training in psychology (6 years).
+My desire to listen (without preconceived ideas about what you say), guides me in my work.
+These efforts help me in creating a space where the focus is on your speech, your progress and what emerges for you, from the sessions.

 BMm, GDipPsych, BAppScPsych(Hons), MA, MProfPsych